 Resources for Victims of Abuse

-The Americans Overseas Domestic Violence Center is a group based in the United States that works with abused American women and children in foreign countries.
-They can provide online and over the phone crisis counseling for those in need.
+The Pathways to Safety International (Formerly Americans Overseas Domestic Violence Crisis Center) is a group based in the United States that empowers victims of interpersonal and gender based violence abroad.
+They provide an international toll free crisis line, 833-SAFE-833, accessible from over 120 countries, for those in need.
 Please click here for more information.

 The National Coalition Against Domestic Violence website provides a wealth of information on resources and information for those who have been a victim of domestic violence.
 Please click here for more information.